randall-coding/music-festival-gpt/blog/write-up.md

 That has only the exact bands we mentioned and no additional suggestions which is not what we want.

 To solve this we'll introduce the concept of LLM **temperature**.
-The temperature setting in large language models (LLMs) like GPT affects the model's output randomness.
+The temperature setting in large language models (LLMs) affects the model's output randomness.
 A low temperature (closer to 0) makes the model's responses more predictable and deterministic, whereas a higher temperature (closer to 1.0) leads to more varied and sometimes more creative responses.
-GPTscript defaults to 0 temperature, so we will set it to 0.3 to increase it and see what happens.
+GPTScript defaults to 0 temperature, so we will set it to 0.3 to increase it and see what happens.

 [*coachella.gpt*]
 ```